MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-custom-copilot.md

 > - Preview features aren't meant for production use and might have restricted functionality.
 These features are available before an official release so that customers can get early access and provide feedback.
 > - For more information, go to our [preview terms](https://go.microsoft.com/fwlink/?linkid=2189520).

-## What is the difference between App Copilot on Canvas apps and the Copilot control?
+## What is the difference between App Copilot in canvas apps and the Copilot control?

-**Copilot control** requires makers to update their application to make space for the control and is only available on the web.
+**Copilot control** requires makers to update their canvas app to make space for the control and is only available on the web.
 The control feature supports asking questions about your data or connecting to a new (not existing) custom copilot from Copilot Studio.

 **App Copilot** doesn't require updating the canvas app layout.
 App Copilot is available across web and natively on mobile devices and can connect to pre-existing custom Copilots created in Copilot Studio.